|

 • Add the ground black pepper, oyster sauce and soy sauce.
 Stir a little until combined.
 Add the vinegar.
 Cover and simmer for 5 minutes under medium heat.
 [Optional] Add the sugar and stir gently.
 Continue cooking until the sauce is reduced.

-• If you prefer dried adobo, cook until the sauce dries up.
+• If you prefer a dry adobo, cook until the sauce dries up.
 If you want saucy adobo, separate the sauce from the chicken liver then put the liver back to heat.
 Sauté for 2 to 3 minutes until browned.
 When fully cooked, place the chicken liver back to the sauce.

 • Serve with rice and enjoy.